NXT TakeOver: WarGames (2019): Storylines

 On November 22, a match between Isaiah "Swerve" Scott and Angel Garza was scheduled for the TakeOver Pre-Show.

 Event

 Pre-Show

-Isaiah "Swerve" Scott faced Angel Garza.
+During the TakeOver: WarGames Pre-Show, Isaiah "Swerve" Scott faced Angel Garza.
 Garza performed the Wing Clipper on Scott to win.

 Previously, Mia Yim was attacked by an unknown assailant and was ruled unable to compete in WarGames.
 Rhea Ripley chose Dakota Kai as her replacement.

 Preliminary matches

 The first match was the WarGames match involving Team Ripley (Rhea Ripley, Candice LeRae, Tegan Nox, and Dakota Kai) and Team Baszler (NXT Women's Champion Shayna Baszler, Bianca Belair, Io Shirai, and NXT UK Women's Champion Kay Lee Ray).
 LeRae and Shirai began.
 After five minutes, Belair entered, followed by Ripley and Ray.
 As Kai was scheduled to enter, she attacked her teammate Nox; Kai would leave and Nox was ruled unable to compete.
 Baszler entered last.
 Shirai performed a Moonsault off the cage on LeRae and Belair, and Ripley struck Ray with a trash can.
 Baszler applied the Kirifuda Clutch, but Ripley used handcuffs on Bazler.
 Ripley performed the Riptide through two chairs to win.
 Despite neither of them competing in the match, both Nox and Kai were announced as part of Team Ripley.

 Next, Pete Dunne, Damian Priest, and Killian Dain competed for the number one contendership to the NXT Championship at Survivor Series.
 Dain performed a Running Senton on Priest while Dunne had Dain locked in a sleeper hold, and Dunne pinned Priest to win.

 In the penultimate match, Matt Riddle faced Finn Bálor.
 Bálor performed a 1916 on Riddle to win.